dwightwatson/canonical/README.md

 You can configure this sort of stuff up in your web server as well, but there is an ease to keeping it inside your app so it's all kept in the same place.

 ## Installation
-First run `composer require watson/canonical` and then `php artisan vendor:publish --config` to publish the configuration file.
+First run `composer require watson/canonical`.

 Next, add `Watson\Canonical\CanonicalMiddleware` to your `app/Http/Kernel.php` file where you'd like it to run.

 Please note that Canonical only supports Laravel 5.5 at this time.

 ## Configuration
+You can configure Canonical through environment variables or by publishing the configuration file to your app with `php artisan vendor:publish --tags=config`.

 Take a look at the configuration file that was created for you, `config/canonical.php`.
 Here you can set the default host name that you want to use for your app.

 If your app receives a request from another host it will perform a permanent redirect to the canonical host you've set here, keeping the request path.